 If you do choose to go down any of these paths you will need to have your window replaced eventually, as they can damage the window’s thermal integrity.

 There are some minor things you can do to keep your windows looking good, such as making sure you’re wiping your windows of any excess dust and dirt with water and vinegar or some type of window washing liquid.
 Keep away from creams containing abrasive pastes and steel wool or razors for stubborn marks.

 Take care of your window frames by doing the same, for homes in urban or coastal areas we recommend cleaning your window frames with warm, soapy water or washing liquid every three months.
 For rural regions, you can get away with cleaning them twice a year.

 The bottom line

 It’s important to care for your double glazed windows because they come at a decent price and because once that seal is broken all the double glazing benefits diminish.
+We also provide some of the best colonial windows Melbourne has to offer.
 For more information on double glazed windows or a replacement, quote contact us today.